PersonalizedTravelMonitor/Documents/01-RequirementsAnalysis/02-Requirements.md

 	* Detailed statistics for the current month will be saved
 	* Summarized data will be stored for the previous months
 * Unneeded data will be deleted as soon as it is not needed

+# Domain requirements

+* Minimize the number and the frequency of requests to external services both keeping performance and rate-limiting in mind
+* Follow design and implementation standards (W3C, Google)